Quality Assurance Certification and Certificate Program Information

 Employment Outlook and Salary Info

-From 2010-2020, the U.S. Bureau of Labor Statistics (BLS) stated that quality control analysts would see employment increase 10 - 19%, which is average growth for that time period.
-In May 2011, the BLS stated that quality control analysts earned a median annual salary of about $43,120.
+From 2014-2024, the U.S. Bureau of Labor Statistics (BLS) stated that quality control inspector would see employment increase 0%, or little to no change for that time period.
+In May 2015, the BLS stated that quality control analysts earned a median annual salary of about $36,000.

 After completing a graduate certificate program, a student may transfer into a master's degree program in quality assurance.
 Such a program could build on previous coursework and could lead to career advancement.
 Additionally, they may consider the same certification programs as individuals completing undergraduate certificates.